-Over the last seven years, 12 buildings have been constructed, acquired and redeveloped, fully renovated or built via public-private partnership on the Lowell Campus.
+Over the last seven years, 13 buildings have been constructed, acquired and redeveloped, fully renovated or built via public-private partnership on the Lowell Campus.
 In 2009, UMBA purchased the former Doubletree Hotel in downtown Lowell and converted the property into the UMass Lowell Inn & Conference Center (the "ICC"), a multi-purpose property that provides hotel accommodations, high-quality conference space and housing for 500 students.
 In 2010, UMBA acquired the 6,500-seat Tsongas Arena from the City of Lowell, renaming it the Tsongas Center at UMass Lowell and hosting hockey and basketball games, concerts, functions, University events and other community activities.
-In 2011, UMBA purchased the former St. Joseph's Hospital in Lowell, redeveloping it as University Crossing, an important connection point between UMass Lowell's North, South and East campuses that has become a vibrant hub for students and the community since opening in 2014.
-The \$80 million, 84,000-squarefoot Mark and Elisia Saab Emerging Technologies and Innovation Center (the "Saab Center") opened in October 2012 as the first new academic building on campus in more than three decades.
+In 2011, UMBA purchased the former St. Joseph's Hospital in Lowell, redeveloping it as University Crossing, an important connection point among UMass Lowell's North, South and East campuses that has become a vibrant hub for students and the community since opening in 2014.
+The \$80 million, 84,000-square-foot Mark and Elisia Saab Emerging Technologies and Innovation Center (the "Saab Center") opened in October 2012 as the first new academic building on campus in more than three decades.
 The opening of the Saab Center was followed by the opening of the \$40 million Health and Social Sciences Building in 2013.
 Also in 2013, UMass Lowell opened the \$54 million University Suites residence hall, providing suite-style housing for 472 students.
-A second suite-style residence hall, Riverview Suites, with housing for 800 students, was built by a private developer for lease by UMass Lowell starting in 2013 with a second phase opening in 2015.
+A second suite-style residence hall, Riverview Suites, with housing for 800 students, was built by a private developer for lease by UMass Lowell in 2013 with the second phase completed in 2015.
 In 2014, the Charles J. Hoff Alumni Scholarship Center opened following a private developer's historic renovation and lease to the campus.
 In 2015, the McGauvran Center reopened as a hub for dining, learning and gathering following a \$34 million renovation and expansion.
 During that span, two parking garages were also constructed at a total cost of \$40 million.
-The campus's 13th building since 2009, the \$40 million Pulichino Tong Business Center will open in 2017.
-A renovation of Perry Hall, which houses UMass Lowell's signature engineering programs and will encourage additional industry partnerships, is in the design phase.
-In 2015, UMass Lowell launched a \$27 million project with the Commonwealth's Accelerated Energy Program (AEP) that will generate \$1.5 million in annual energy savings and reduce campus-wide energy usage by 20 percent or more.
+The campus's 13th building since 2009, the \$40 million Pulichino Tong Business Center, is expected to open in 2017.
+UMass Lowell purchased the \$61.5 million Residences at Perkins Park and the Lofts at Perkins Park near East Campus for conversion to student housing in 2017.
+A renovation of Perry Hall, which houses UMass Lowell's engineering programs and is intended to encourage additional industry partnerships, is in the design phase.
+In 2015, UMass Lowell launched a \$27 million project with the Commonwealth's Accelerated Energy Program (AEP) that is expected to generate \$1.5 million in annual energy savings and reduce campus-wide energy usage by 20% or more.

 In July 2013, UMass Lowell athletics officially elevated to Division I in all sports, with 17 sports joining the America East Conference.
-The reclassification to full Division I status is a four-year process.
+The reclassification to full Division I status is a four-year process, and UMass Lowell welcomed its NCAA visiting team to the campus in Fall 2016.
 The ice hockey program has competed in Division I since 1983 and is a member of Hockey East.